joviscab/recursion/README.md

 Hello, my name is Joviscab and this is part of my learning to code journey!

-This project (not really a project, but exercises) is called Recursion and is part of the Javascript Course of The Odin Project.
-The idea of this is to put to practice all the recursion knowledge that I have acquired until now.
+This exercise is called Recursion and is part of the Javascript Course of The Odin Project.
+The idea of this exercise is to put to practice all the recursion knowledge that I have acquired until now.

 ## Skills